masgeek/masgeek/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on a myriad of projects in disparate languages, forever learning
+ I’m an experienced engineeer with specialty on backend, mobile apps and system integrations

-- 🌱 I’m currently learning *System architecure and design*
+- 🌱 I’m currently learning container orchestration
-- 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: ...here
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...I develop recipes on my freetime